India

 A typical Group Medical plan covers:

-- Waive of 9 month waiting period for Maternity; Maternity coverage with a defined limit for normal and C-section delivery
+• Waiver of a 9-month waiting period for Maternity; Maternity coverage with a defined limit for normal and C-section delivery

-- Waiver of 9 month waiting period for newborn baby
+• Waiver of a 9-month waiting period for newborn baby

-- Dental treatment arising from injury which requires hospitalization
+• Dental treatment arising from injury that requires hospitalization

 Add-on “New Age” hospitalization covers can include oral chemotherapy, Avastin/Lucentis/Macugen injections, Robotic surgery, Bariatric surgery, and Lasik surgery, among many others.

-Employers with Diversity & Inclusion goals can have a domestic partner included in the plan.
-They can include benefits such as surrogate coverage, fertility/infertility treatment, gender reassignment surgery, and HIV/AIDS treatment.
+Employers with Diversity and inclusion goals can include a domestic partner in their plans.
+The plan can include benefits such as surrogate coverage, fertility/infertility treatment, gender reassignment surgery, and HIV/AIDS treatment.

 Outpatient, dental, and vision benefits are offered by less than 10 percent of employers.